 Some medications can cause high potassium.
 ACE-inhibitors (lisinopril, enalapril, quinapril, benazepril) and ARBs (irbesartan, losartan, Olmesartan, valsartan) are commonly prescribed in CKD patients and can make hyperkalemia worse.

 ACE and ARBs are common in people with CKD because they help keep blood pressure under control and can reduce how much protein is in urine.
 They are especially common for people with both CKD and diabetes.
-ACE and ARBs have been shown to slow the progression of kidney disease in people with diabetes and are recommended by the National Kidney Foundation6.
+ACE and ARBs have been shown to slow the progression of kidney disease in people with diabetes and are recommended by the National Kidney Foundation.
 Even though these medications can worsen potassium levels, it is very important to keep taking them if recommended by your doctor!
 Talk to your doctor if you are concerned.

 Blood Sugar